erreurt/MahjongAI/README.md

 # README -- MahjongAI
-This file is to show how to run the intelligent Mahjong agent.

-For developers who are interested in implementing own agents, instructions on how to use the client are given.
+This file is to show how to run the intelligent Mahjong agent (section 4).
+For developers who are interested in implementing own agents, instructions on how to use the client are given (section 5).

-Also the test result of my Mahjong agent will be presented.
+Also the test result of my Mahjong agent will be presented (section 3).

 ****